AntonMoustache/handbooks/developers-handbook.md

 **[Check In Early, Check In Often](http://blog.codinghorror.com/check-in-early-check-in-often/)**

 The GitHub News Feed is in some ways the news feed of our company.
-Don't work in a vacuum, **if the code isn't checked into source control, it doesn't exist.**
+Don’t work in a vacuum, **if the code isn't checked into source control, it doesn't exist.**